Australia says two evacuees from Japan cruise vessel have coronavirus

-Australia on Thursday evacuated 170 citizens from the Diamond Princess, owned by Carnival Corp (CCL.N), who had been confined to their cabins since Feb.
+Australia on Thursday evacuated 170 citizens from the Diamond Princess, owned by Carnival Corp, who had been confined to their cabins since Feb.
 3 when the vessel was quarantined at Yokohama, south of the capital, Tokyo.

 After arriving in Australia’s tropical north where they will spend the next 14 days in quarantine, all passengers were screened and those complaining of being unwell were tested for coronavirus.